Monterey Bay DUI and Criminal Defense Firm

 The district attorney's office is attempting to convict you of a crime and the Department of Motor Vehicles (DMV) will suspend your driver's license unless you take action.

 The DMV's prosecution against you started when you were arrested.
 The police officer probably took your actual license and gave you a pink Notice of Suspension and Temporary Driver's License (Form DS-367).
-The DMV wants to suspend your license from four (4) months (first offense with blood alcohol level of .08%) to three (3) years (third or more offense with chemical test refusal) as a result of your DUI arrest.
+The DMV wants to suspend your license from four (4) months (first offense with a blood alcohol level of .08%) to three (3) years (third or more offense with chemical test refusal) as a result of your DUI arrest.

 The action by the DMV is entirely separate from the criminal case against you.
 Even if the criminal charges are dismissed you may still have your license suspended by the DMV!